dvalenciar/ReinforceUI-Studio/README.md

 ## Why you should use ReinforceUI Studio
 * 🚀 Instant RL Training: Configure environments, select algorithms, set hyperparameters – all in seconds.
 * 🖥️ Real-Time Dashboard: Watch your agents learn with live performance curves and metrics.
+* 📊 Mlflow Integration: Automatically log and visualize your training runs with MLflow.
 * 🧠 Multi-Algorithm Support: Train and compare multiple algorithms simultaneously.
 * 📦 Full Logging: Automatically save models, plots, evaluations, videos, and training stats.
 * 🔧 Easy Customization: Adjust hyperparameters or load optimized defaults.